SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 * svwd_call_icon_convert.sh

-These scripts are used to create the sprite files referred to by the "sprite" setting in "style.json".  "svwd_convert_icon_from_raster.sh" converts one .png file from an OSM Carto or derivative "symbols" directory into a known format of a certain size.  "svwd_call_icon_convert.sh" calls that several times creating files with known names (basically "tag_value.png") and "svwd_create_sprite.sh" creates a sprite .json and .png (one row, many icons wide) from that both as "name.png" (which seems to be used on Windows) and "name@2x.png" (which seems to be used on Linux).
+These scripts are used to create the sprite files referred to by the "sprite" setting in `style.json`.  `svwd_convert_icon_from_raster.sh` converts one .png file from an OSM Carto or derivative "symbols" directory into a known format of a certain size.  `svwd_call_icon_convert.sh` calls that several times creating files with known names (basically `tag_value.png`) and `svwd_create_sprite.sh` creates a sprite .json and .png (one row, many icons wide) from that both as `name.png` (which seems to be used on Windows) and `name@2x.png` (which seems to be used on Linux).

 A valid set of sprite files are needed.
 If you're using an external style it's likely that it'll come with these already and you won't need to create them yourself, however [the example style here](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/README_svwd01.md) was created from scratch based on the cartography of an existing raster style so each icon (of the currently 910!) needed to be either converted from a raster source or created from scratch.